 Myth #3: I’m in great physical shape, I don’t need to worry about a DVT.

-Fact #4: There is an increased risk of blood clot while taking oral contraceptives but the majority of women taking these pills will have no complications.
+Fact: There is an increased risk of blood clot while taking oral contraceptives, but the majority of women taking these pills will have no complications.

 Myth #5: Women are at greater risk for DVT.

-Fact #5: Women have increased risk for blood clots while pregnant or on oral contraceptives.
-However, overall men have higher incidence of DVT.
+Fact: Women have increased risk for blood clots while pregnant or on oral contraceptives.
+However, men have higher incidence rates of DVT overall.